 Meetings

-The Joint Office of Gas Transporters shall provide a Chair and secretary for the PAC.
+The Joint Office of Gas Transporters shall provide a Chairperson and secretary for the PAC.

 The PAC endeavours to meet on a monthly basis, and for the purpose of voting a quorum of three voting members, or appointed alternate(s), are required.
 Decisions are made by a simple majority.